clojure-grimoire/grimoire/resources/1.6.0/clojure.core/with-bindings/docstring.md

 Takes a map of Var/value pairs.
-Installs for the given Vars the associatedvalues as thread-local bindings.
+Installs for the given Vars the associated values as thread-local bindings.
 The executes body.
-Pops the installedbindings after body was evaluated.
+Pops the installed bindings after body was evaluated.
 Returns the value of body.